lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

 * Java installed on your machine, ideally the version you select in the set up below - see <a href="/posts/installing-java-for-kotlin" target="_blank">this post</a>
 * Basic Kotlin language understanding
-* You've opened a terminal before and can change directory
+* Opened a terminal before and can change directory
 * <a href="https://www.jetbrains.com/idea/download/" target="_blank">IntelliJ</a>, or your IDE of choice installed
 * Your favourite beverage to hand